Transform influencer collaborations into consistent, trackable revenue.

 When this happens, the key tip here to consider is to add new creatives to your campaigns.

-2. Move Your Winners Into One Ad-Set While you’re double your budgets and following that process, it’s time to set up an ad set optimized for scaling.
+While you’re double your budgets and following that process, it’s time to set up an ad set optimized for scaling.
 To do this, merge all winning creatives and headlines, toss them into a single Automated Creative Optimization (or ACO, for short), and start the campaign with a higher budget of $500- $1000 p/day.
 Add the winning headlines and your destination URL to the creatives and follow the below settings:

 If this campaign is performing well at a higher spend, keep doubling your budget as long as performance remains positive.